ragtag/spin/README.md

 ## quick start

-If run spin.py without any parameters, it does nothing.
+If you run spin.py without any parameters, it does nothing.
 To start it run:

 ```Bash
 spin.py --daemon